 If you decide to make the short trip to Crystal Cascades, then you might be glad to know that there's another hidden waterfall just around the corner.

-Fairy Falls is located at the end of a short, unmarked trail beginning at the Crystal Cascades car park.
-It might not be the biggest out of this list of the best waterfalls in Cairns, but it's still a pretty epic little waterfall that's great for escaping the crowds.
+I was told about Fairy Falls by a local when I asked what the small, unmarked trail leading out from the Crystal Cascades parking area was.
+It might not be the biggest waterfall in Cairns, but it's still a pretty epic little cascade that's great for escaping the crowds, since not many people know about it!

 The pool underneath this narrow waterfall is also deep enough to swim.
 This is perfect if you want to relax at your own private waterfall oasis.